Shipyard Brewing Company

 Shipyard Brewing Company is a brewery and soft-drink manufacturer in Portland, Maine, United States.
-Founded in 1994, it is the largest brewer in Maine.
+Founded in 1994, by 2024 it was the second-largest brewery in Maine by beer sales volume, behind Allagash Brewing Company.
 It also owns Sea Dog Brewing Company and Capt'n Eli's soft drinks.
-Shipyard is the fourth-largest microbrewery in New England after Boston Beer Company, Harpoon Brewery and Magic Hat Brewing Company.
+Shipyard was once the fourth-largest microbrewery in New England after Boston Beer Company, Harpoon Brewery and Magic Hat Brewing Company.

 Pumpkinhead is the brewery's popular annual fall release.
 First released in 1997, it accounts for around 40 percent of the brewery's production, despite being available for three months.
 Shipyard also brews an American version of Old Thumper under license from Ringwood Brewery.

 History

 Shipyard Brewing Company was established in 1994, expanding on Kennebunkport Brewing Company (KBC).
 KBC was formed under the Ashleigh Inc. corporation, with founders Gordon Hurtubise and Fred Forsley, at Federal Jack’s Restaurant and Brew Pub in Kennebunk, Maine, one of Maine's original brew pubs and working breweries.
 Within two years, demand for KBC beer outpaced the small operation and, in April 1994, Forsley, Hurtubise and brewer Alan Pugsley expanded into Hurtubise's previous real-estate purchase and opened the Shipyard Brewing Company on Hancock Street in the heart of the waterfront in Portland, Maine, on the site of the former Crosby Laughlin Foundry and opposite the popular Village Cafe.

 In 1995, Miller Brewing Company purchased a 50 percent stake in Shipyard, allowing Shipyard to use Miller's laboratories and distribution network.
 Shipyard's production dropped by around 14,000 barrels per year between 1996 and 1998, leading to Miller selling its stake back to Shipyard.

 In 1996, Shipyard began distributing Capt'n Eli's soft drinks, established by Eli Forsley, Fred's father.

 In 2000, during a slowdown in the popularity of microbreweries, Shipyard was selling 75 percent of its products in New England.

 In 2008, Shipyard brewed 81,641 barrels of ale annually.
 Five years later, it had increased to more than 166,000 barrels a year.
 As of 2017, Shipyard's products were available in 42 states, up from 34 states in 2011.
 A decade later, its production was around 93,000 barrels.

 In 2011, Shipyard was producing seventeen varieties of beer.
 It was the 19th-largest craft brewery in the country and 28th-largest overall.